 By Sean David Hobbs, a feature article for www.newsplink.com on June 30th, 2009 (note, given the sensitivity around the term “gypsy”, the title used in the newsplink article has been changed to “Romani”)

 (Istanbul) The legendary music clubs and belly dancers were the first to go.
 There’s no longer a trace of the lively coffeeshops or balcony restaurants.
-And now, the once-narrow alleyways are strangely opened wide: because of the bulldozers, Sulukule, a gypsy settlement within Istanbul that dated back to before the 15th century, has become nothing more than a memory.
+And now, the once-narrow alleyways are strangely opened wide: because of the bulldozers, Sulukule, a Romani settlement within Istanbul that dated back to before the 15th century, has become nothing more than a memory.

 Nearly 1,000 years of history have been unceremoniously demolished over the past six months as the last buildings of this relic of the Ottoman empire have been razed.
-The roar of bulldozers was unbearable for those within earshot, but barely a sound has reverberated throughout the rest of Istanbul, Turkey and the world, as Europe’s oldest permanent gypsy settlement was torn down.
+The roar of bulldozers was unbearable for those within earshot, but barely a sound has reverberated throughout the rest of Istanbul, Turkey and the world, as Europe’s oldest permanent Romani settlement was torn down.